CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 implementation is only intended to provide the “hooks" for a more sophisticated treatment.
 The rectangular grid option can be used to test this configuration.

-Technical boundary conditions are not currently supported in the CICE model.

 For exact restarts using restoring, set ``restart_ext`` = true in namelist to use the extended-grid subroutines.